KD131/sem4-python-SP3/README.md

 # Status

-**TBD**
+1-4 all done

-To run it, just execute the python file like so: `python rotten_tomatoes.py`
+To run it, just execute the python file like so: `python diabetes.py`

-If the CSV files `movies_year.csv` are not present in the folder, it will attempt to scrape the data and save it to CSV.
-You can also force this behaviour by passing `refresh=True` to the `get_movies()` function.

-The script will show a plot of the average audience rating of each genre for 2010 and 2020.
-After closing the plot window, it will then print the average runtime of dramas for 2010 and 2020.
+The script will print a string of the regression equation, show a scatter plot of the BMI (x) and blood pressure (y) with the linear regression on top of it.
+After closing the plot window, it will then print a string with the result of f(2).